jfcloutier/karma_agency/notes/apperception.md

 ## Precision

-The precision of a perception is the confidence a GM actor has in the uncontested prediction it made, or the average confidence other GM actors have in prediction errors they raised to contest the prediction.
+The precision of a perception is the confidence a GM actor has in the uncontested prediction it made, eroded by prediction errors based on their average precision.
+If a prediction is overwhelmed by prediction errors, it is replaced by the prediction error with the highest precision.

 The confidence in a prediction error is the confidence a GM actor has in the belief that contradicts the prediction.